Trinamool Congress: North-East India

-All-India president of Congress's women's wing and its national spokesperson and former Silchar MP Sushmita Dev joined the Trinamool Congress in August 2021.
-She is now an MP of Rajya Sabha.
+Assam: In the 2001 Assam Legislative Assembly election, Jamal Uddin Ahmed won Badarpur constituency.
+He was an All India Trinamool Congress candidate.
+All-India president of Congress's women's wing and its national spokesperson and former Silchar MP Sushmita Dev joined the Trinamool Congress in August 2021, and remained the president of Assam unit of the party till 2026, when she joined the BJP.